Explore more from Second World War

 Owing to Allied naval attacks on Japanese shipping, the Burma Area Army was not as well supplied as forces of a similar size elsewhere, particularly by 1944-45.
 Its troops often had to live off the land or try to capture Allied supplies.
 Nevertheless, it was a formidable fighting force which included many veterans from Japanese conquests in China and elsewhere.

-Much of the fighting in Burma took place in rough malaria-ridden jungle terrain and scrubland.
-The wide open spaces of the North African or European theatres were comparatively rare.
-As a result, close-quarter actions were a common feature of the campaign.
-British-Indian forces regularly encountered enemy patrols and attempted to capture entrenched Japanese positions.
+Much of the fighting in Burma took place in rough, malaria-ridden jungle terrain and scrubland.
+The wide open spaces of the North African or European theatres of the Second World War were comparatively rare.

 The bitter fighting at Imphal-Kohima (March-July 1944) exemplified this type of close warfare.
 A decisive Japanese defeat in north-east India, this was the springboard for the Fourteenth Army’s subsequent re-conquest of Burma, which was largely complete by the early summer of 1945.

 As they seized enemy positions during the course of these battles, the Fourteenth Army's soldiers began to acquire the personal belongings of Japanese soldiers.
-The items were often captured after close combat or when Japanese troops had been forced to hastily retreat from their dug-outs and entrenchments.
+The items were often captured following close combat or when Japanese troops had been forced to hastily retreat from their dug-outs and entrenchments.

-These souvenirs included swords of many varieties, but also 'Senninbari' - one-thousand stitch belts made by Japanese women in order to bring good fortune to their loved ones - and more frequently, 'Yosegaki Hinomaru', or good-luck flags.
+These souvenirs included swords of many varieties, but also 'Senninbari' - one-thousand stitch belts made by Japanese women in order to bring good fortune to their loved ones - and, more frequently, 'Yosegaki Hinomaru', or good-luck flags.

 Upon signing up for wartime military service, or when deploying overseas, many Japanese soldiers were presented with these personalised flag mementoes by their families and friends.